top of page

 541-386-5989

-Stop number eight is right next door to Smiley's Red Barn and it is Fox-Tail Cider & Distillery.
-Fox-Tail has ciders, beers, wines, and spirts and almost all of them are made using apples.
+Stop number eight is right next door to Smiley's Red Barn, and it is Fox-Tail Cider & Distillery.
+Fox-Tail has ciders, beers, wines, and spirits, and almost all of them are made using apples.
 Fox-Tail uses their own farm and local area fruits and herbs to create their beverages.

 Fox-Tail Cider comes with a long history of family farming in Oregon.
-It all started in the late 1800’s with a German immigrant who planted apple trees to export apples back to Europe.
+It all started in the late 1800s with a German immigrant who planted apple trees to export apples back to Europe.
 August Paasch created the Paasch packing label for domestic and export.
 He continued farming with his sons into the 20th century.
-Every fall August would crush up a few barrels of raw squeezed apple cider and let it naturally ferment.
-He was always a big hit when he’d bring the barrels back out for the New Years Eve party that following winter.
-Five generations later, his Great Great Grandsons still work the land.
-Growing not only apples, but pears, cherries, peaches and more.
-If you come here try the hard apple cider and it is awesome!!
+Every fall, August would crush up a few barrels of raw, squeezed apple cider and let it naturally ferment.
+He was always a big hit when he’d bring the barrels back out for the New Year's Eve party that following winter.
+Five generations later, his great-great-grandsons still work the land.
+Growing not only apples, but pears, cherries, peaches, and more.
+If you come here, try the hard apple cider and it is incredible!!

 541-716-0093